Surgical Technologist Duties: A Day in the Life

 Prior to surgery, surgical techs receive a list of supplies that will be needed for the upcoming procedure.
 This list also includes the surgeon’s preferences and whether they’re right- or left-handed—a detail that determines how the room will be organized.

 “I check my caseload of the day by making sure that everything on the preference cards for the surgeon is pulled correctly,” Fillingane explains.
-While the surgical tech prepares the operating room, the nurse and anesthesia technician guide the patient onto the operating table, position him or her correctly and wash the skin around the area where the incision will occur.
+While the surgical tech prepares the operating room, the nurse and anesthesia tech guide the patient onto the operating table, position them correctly and wash the skin around the area where the incision will occur.

 The surgical tech’s final piece of pre-surgery preparation is to apply sterile drapes around the patient.
-Fillingane adds that before surgery begins, the team will pause to confirm that they have the correct patient, procedure plan and allergy information to ensure there were no communication errors.
+Fillingane adds that before surgery begins, the team will pause to confirm that they have the correct information for the patient, procedure plan and any allergies to ensure there were no communication errors.